Jerry Krause: Rebuilding

 After the 1998 title, deciding that the Bulls were aging and facing an uncertain future, Krause chose to unload the veterans and rebuild.
-Few major players were added other than from drafts.
+Krause was correct since neither Rodman nor Longley would play at their previous levels after leaving the Bulls, something Krause already feared due to what medical staff told him about these two players in the 1997-98 season.
+Pippen was also due for a significant raise as well, but also would not continue his previous stardom after leaving the Bulls.
+Krause "believed by pulling the plug on the dynasty instead of allowing it to expire of natural causes, he could avoid the sort of malaise that has endured with the Knicks for two decades", however this meant that Krause would be better remembered as the one who dismantled the Bulls championship teams rather than its architect.

-The draft brought prolific collegiate players such as Elton Brand, Ron Artest, Marcus Fizer, Jamal Crawford, and Jay Williams to the Bulls but it would be the 2001 draft that stood out.
-After finishing 15–67 during the 2000–2001 season, Krause decided to trade away his best player in Brand for high schooler Tyson Chandler who was hyped as "the next Kevin Garnett", and draft another high schooler in Eddy Curry who, similarly, was hyped as a slightly smaller version of Shaquille O'Neal, with the fourth overall pick in the draft.

-Krause believed that the tandem of Chandler and Curry would develop into elite players and provide the foundation for another dynasty.
-A mid-season trade the following year brought scorer Jalen Rose to the Bulls in exchange for Brad Miller and Artest which cleared playing time for the two rookies.
+The draft brought prolific collegiate players such as Elton Brand, Ron Artest, Marcus Fizer, Jamal Crawford, and Jay Williams to the Bulls.
+After the Bulls finished 15–67 during the 2000–2001 season, Krause decided to trade away his best player (Brand) for high schooler Tyson Chandler, who was hyped as "the next Kevin Garnett".
+He also drafted another high schooler, Eddy Curry, who was hyped as a slightly smaller version of Shaquille O'Neal, with the fourth overall pick in the draft.
+Krause believed that Chandler and Curry would develop into elite players and provide the foundation for another dynasty.
+A mid-season trade the following year brought scorer Jalen Rose to the Bulls in exchange for Brad Miller and Artest, clearing playing time for Chandler and Curry.
 After drafting Jay Williams during the offseason, the Bulls had a roster with Rose, Crawford, Curry, Chandler, Williams, and Fizer that fulfilled Krause's dream of a talented young athletic team.
 The Bulls showed some improvement the following year.

 Later years and death

-In 2003, Krause resigned as general manager.
+In 2003, Krause resigned from his post as general manager.
 He explained, "The rigors and stress of the job have caused me some minor physical problems in the past few years."
-The Bulls fell to 23–59 in the next season, and Krause's dream of a talented young athletic team imploded with all of his acquisitions traded or out of the league within three years.
-Eddy Curry had success in the league, but perhaps did not live up to the lofty expectations that Krause had.
-Meanwhile, former players Elton Brand, Brad Miller, Ron Artest, and Tyson Chandler became All-Stars for their new teams.
+The Bulls fell to 23–59 in the next season, and Krause's dream of a talented young athletic team imploded; all of his acquisitions were traded or out of the league within three years.

 Krause went back to his roots and worked briefly for the New York Yankees as a scout before joining the New York Mets in 2005.
 In 2010, he rejoined the Chicago White Sox as a scout, a position he had held in the 1970s and 80s.
 He was appointed by the Arizona Diamondbacks as a special assistant in its scouting department on April 1, 2011.

 On March 21, 2017, Krause died at the age of 77.
 He had been struggling with health issues such as osteomyelitis.
 He was inducted into the 2017 Basketball Hall of Fame class posthumously.